-Current graduate and undergraduate students in engineering, science, technology, accounting, and business are invited to apply for this 10-week program.
-Most Blue Origin internships are available at our facility in Kent, Washington, but we also have some opportunities at our facility in West Texas.
+Current graduate and undergraduate students in engineering, science, technology, accounting, and business are invited to apply for this 12 to 15-week program.
+Most Blue Origin internships are available at our facility in Kent, Washington, but we also have opportunities at our facilities in West Texas and Cape Canaveral, Florida.
 Our interns receive housing and a competitive compensation package including travel reimbursement.

 Blue completely changed my view on what I can expect out of a career in aerospace engineering

-Applicants must be a United States citizen, permanent resident alien, or otherwise able to review all export-controlled technical information.
+Applicants must be a United States citizen or permanent resident (green card holder).
 Students must also be currently enrolled in an undergraduate or graduate degree program and have at least one semester of school remaining after the internship.
 Students who have obtained a junior or higher academic standing by the start of the internship are preferred.

 We require one letter of recommendation, which must be submitted by the application deadline.
 Students are expected to contact their chosen professor, Blue Origin will not send a separate request.
 Ask your chosen professor to describe your abilities and potential.
 The professor must e-mail the letter of recommendation directly to Blue Origin (.pdf preferred).
 Please ensure that your name is included in the e-mail and letter.